 - Interoperable Video Conferencing: real-time video communications, including audio, to enable users to share information.

-- Telecommunication Relay Services: A free service that enables persons with TTYs, individuals who use sign language and people who have speech disabilities to use telephone services by having a third party transmit and translate the call.
+- Telecommunication Relay Services: A free service that enables persons with TTYs, individuals who use sign language and people who have speech disabilities to use telephone services by having a third party to transmit and translate the call.

 Title II Definitions

-- Video Description: An audio narration for television viewers who are blind or visually disabled, which consists of verbal descriptions of key visual elements in a television program, such as settings and actions not reflected in dialog.
-Narrations are inserted into the program’s natural pauses, and are typically provided through the Secondary Audio Programming channel.
+- Video Description: An audio narration for television viewers who are blind or visually disabled, which consists of verbal descriptions of key visual elements in a television program, such as settings and actions not reflected in the dialog.
+Narrations are inserted into the program’s natural pauses and are typically provided through the Secondary Audio Programming channel.

 - Closed Captioning: A service for persons with hearing disabilities that translates television program dialog into written words on the television screen.